teocns/py-simple-website-checkup/README.md

 # HOW TO CONFIGURE

-In runnable.py you can do the following
+In runnable.py you can edit the following

 - service = Tests("https://yourwebsite.com") # Fill with your website URL
 - service.runTestOne() Comment out every test you want to skip